knative/docs/docs/install/install-serving-with-yaml.md

 ## Install a networking layer

 The networking layer in Knative Serving routes incoming and outgoing traffic for your Knative installation.
-Knative enables you to choose a networking layer and then converts Knative’s resources into the specific configuration for your chosen networking solution.
+Knative enables you to choose a networking layer and then translates Knative’s resources into the specific configuration for your chosen networking solution.

 You can choose a networking layer based on what you are familiar with, what is already installed on your cluster, or what is suitable for your use case.
 For prototyping purposes, if you have no preference for a networking layer, choose Kourier.
-For production use cases, Istio might be a better choice because it has more features.
+For production use cases, Istio is a common choice.

 The tabs below expand to show instructions for installing a networking layer.
 Follow the procedure for the networking layer of your choice: